Skip to Content

 What is decision-making custody?

 The state of Colorado family codes explain the principle of decision-making responsibility as the right of a parent to make major life decisions on behalf of their underage children.
 This goes beyond just having your children under your physical care.
-Custody is twofold, and this side of the custody coin is the responsibility and right that a parent has to make decisions for their children's wellbeing.
+Custody is twofold, and this side of the custody coin is the responsibility and right that a parent has to make decisions for their children's well-being.

 Some of the responsibilities that come with decision-making custody include the following: